Linda Ronstadt, Queen Of Rock In The '70s, Then And Now

 Ronstadt is no stranger to success.
 She toured with many of the groups that were front and center in the groovy era.
 Although she was also a songwriter, she made a bigger name for herself performing songs written by other songwriters.
 For this reason, although she has been extremely successful, she cannot claim a huge income from royalties.

-Music legend, Linda Ronstadt, has earned the admiration of many fans and fellow artists over the years and has also been celebrated with many awards.
-She has 11 Grammy Awards, 3 American Music Awards, 2 Academy of Country Music Awards, an Alma Award and an Emmy Award.
+Linda Ronstadt has earned the admiration of many fans and fellow artists over the years and has also been celebrated with many awards.
+She has 10 Grammy Awards, three American Music Awards, two Academy of Country Music Awards, an Alma Award and an Emmy Award.
 In addition to that, Ronstadt has many gold, platinum/multi-platinum albums.
 In 2011, she was awarded the Latin Grammy Lifetime Achievement Award.

 Linda Ronstadt also dabbled in acting on Broadway and was nominated for a Tony Award for her performance in The Pirates of Penzance, in the '80s.